 Michal Berg is a co-chair of Czech Greens and member of the committee of European Greens.
 Since 2014 he serves as a local councillor in the town of Vsetín, Czechia, where he lives with his wife and daughter.
 His areas of expertise are climate change, human rights, and transparency; he is also a passionate train traveller.

-With the Czech elections around the corner, Green party co-chair Michal Berg explains how the Greens hope to shape the debate.Read more
+As the October 2021 elections loomed, we asked Green party co-chair Michal Berg how the Greens hope to shape the debate.Read more

 What lessons have the Czech Greens learnt from the last election, and how can they re-establish themselves as key players in Czech politics?Read more